We select children who could most benefit from a relationship with a long-term professional mentor.

 We hire and train full-time paid professional mentors called Friends.

-Our Friends' full-time job is to empower and support youth and their parents.
 Moving mentorship out of the volunteer realm is key to getting the quality, consistency and commitment our children and their families deserve in the relationship.
-Each Friend works with eight to ten youth, spending three to four hours every week with or on behalf of each child.

 We commit for the long term.